nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Cons: You cannot implement any command that does not involve viewing but inherits from any command that is a children of `ViewCommand`.
 An example could be trying to create identical commands that does not toggle the UI after execution.
 This would require duplication of the exact same command code but inheriting from `Command` instead of `ViewCommand`.

-### Create Tags feature

-#### Implementation

-The `create` tags feature is implemented using the `CreateTagCommand` class.
-It extends the `Command` and overrides the `execute()` method to create tags.

-The `create` parameters from the user input are parsed using the parse method the `CreateTagCommandParser` class. `CreateTagCommandParser::Parse` takes in the tag parameters from the user input and combines them into a list of tags

 ### Search feature